Sunday, September 16, 1-4 pm

 The History Tent will provide information about the historic 1869 house and grounds and the fundraising effort to restore it.
 We have had some exciting reunions of descendants of several Cedar Mill pioneer families.
 Be sure to tell your older neighbors about the event, or better yet, bring them along!

-The Cedar Mill Historical Society just received the official non-profit designation, and we’re excited to share our plans for igniting interest in all aspects of our history, including before the pioneers got here!
+The Cedar Mill Historical Society has been busy with the History Museum, and we're igniting interest in all aspects of our history, including before the pioneers got here!

 The Tualatin Hills Park and Recreation District (THPRD) owns the house and grounds, and is the main sponsor of the event.
 The fundraising effort is managed by the Tualatin Hills Foundation with the help of the Friends of the JQA Young House.
 A portion of the proceeds from the Country Store sales will go to the restoration fund.
 Donations are also welcome!